VW Bug Ads

 1964

 VW Bug - Full color 9 1/2" x 13" ad for the interchangeability of VW Bug parts.
-The ad has a photo of a VW Bug whose body has been put together with parts of many different colors from VW Bugs of many different years.
-The ad lists the different cars they came from, from 1958 to 1964, so that the reader can see how universal these parts really are.
+The ad has a photo of a VW Bug whose body has been Frankensteined together with parts of many different colors from VW Bugs of many different years.
+The ad text identifies a hood from a 1959 (Blue), driver side front fender from a 1958 (Green), passenger side front fender from a 1964 (Beige) and the driver side door from a 1962 (Turquoise). so that the reader can see how universal these parts really are.
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 June 12, 1964